PostgreSQL database backup stored in your Dropbox account.

 0 22 * * 2

 Finally the "On demand" option won't schedule anything but will allow you to trigger the backup manually or using our API.

 Define the backup retention, which is the number of backups you want to keep (kind of the history length of your backup if you prefer)

 That's it, your PostgreSQL backup is now ready and connected to your Dropbox account.

-Mhhh, I have a feeling that setting up backup with SimpleBackups and store it on Dropbox is our most rapid and easiest setup.
+Setting up backups with SimpleBackups and storing them on Dropbox is one of our most rapid and easiest setups.